 Andrew Crofts is a ghostwriter and author who has published more than eighty books, a dozen of which were Sunday Times number one bestsellers.
 He has also guided a number of international clients successfully through the minefield of independent publishing.

-Andrew’s name first became known amongst publishers for the stories he brought them by the otherwise disenfranchised.
+Andrew’s name first became known among publishers for the stories he brought them by the otherwise disenfranchised.
 Travelling all over the world he worked with victims of enforced marriages in North Africa and the Middle East, sex workers in the Far East, orphans in war-torn areas like Croatia and dictatorships like Romania, victims of crimes and abused children everywhere.
-He also worked with members of the criminal fraternity.

-As well as using traditional publishers to reach readers, (including Arrow, Blake, Bloomsbury, Century, Ebury, André Deutsch, Hamish Hamilton, Harper Collins, Headline, Heinemann, Hodder, Hutchinson, Little Brown, Michael Joseph, McGraw Hill, Orion, Pan Macmillan, Penguin, Pocket Books, Sidgwick & Jackson, Sphere and Weidenfeld & Nicolson), he has also experimented with e-books, publishing, Secrets of the Italian Gardener, which draws on his experience amongst the powerful and wealthy, and The Fabulous Dreams of Maggie de Beer, (a prequel to his traditionally published The Overnight Fame of Steffi McBride, now filmed and appearing in episodes on YouTube’s This is Drama channel).
+His fiction includes Secrets of the Italian Gardener, which draws on his experiences among the powerful and wealthy, Pretty Little Packages, a thriller based in the world of slave trafficking, and The Fabulous Dreams of Maggie de Beer, (a prequel to his traditionally published The Overnight Fame of Steffi McBride, now filmed and appearing in episodes on YouTube’s This is Drama channel).

 Throughout his bestseller, The Ghost, Robert Harris quotes Andrew’s seminal book, Ghostwriting.
 Harris’s book went on to become a major movie by the same name, directed by Roman Polanski and starring Ewan McGregor as the eponymous ghost.
 The opening lines in Robert Harris’s book sum up Andrew’s philosophy: